BLB Solicitors

 ii.
 If the tenant changes their mind and decides to withdraw but they notify the landlord before the deadline for agreement has passed;

 iii.
-If the tenant fails the right to rent check under the Immigration Act (a check which has recently come under scrutiny as discussed by Mike Hansom here).
+If the tenant fails the right to rent check under the Immigration Act.

 4. Breaches will be a civil offence and will result in financial penalties of up to £5,000.
 If a further breach is committed within 5 years then this will be a criminal offence and the penalty is an unlimited fine.
 Local authorities may impose a financial penalty of up to £30,000 as an alternative to prosecution.
 If a landlord receives two or more financial penalties within a 12 month period, their local housing authority has the discretion to include them on the database of rogue landlords.